 Summary

-Investigated the issue of LINE carousels not being delivered after the main reading on MySpirits.
-The cause was layered across four levels.
-Each fix revealed a new problem, a true debugging chain.
-Ultimately, completed official connection of LINE Messaging API, added My Page login mechanism, and increased the main reading to 1200 characters.
+Investigated the issue where LINE carousels were not being sent after full appraisals on MySpirits.
+The cause was traced through four layers.
+Each fix revealed the next problem, creating a chain of debugging.
+Ultimately, the official connection to LINE Messaging API was completed, the “My Page” login mechanism was added, and the full appraisal text was increased to 1200 characters.

 Actions Taken

-1. Layer 1: Missing authentication header in index.html
+1. Layer 1: Missing Authentication Header in index.html

 Fixes:

-– Added _getAuthHeaders() helper function to read the token from localStorage and include it in the Bearer header.
+– Added `_getAuthHeaders()` helper function to read the token from localStorage and include it in the Bearer header.

-2. Layer 2: Complete redesign of LINE CTA
+2. Layer 2: Complete Redesign of LINE CTA

-“After getting a reading in the browser, if I press LINE, a QR code appears, which I scan with my phone.
-If I’m already a friend on LINE, the carousel should arrive immediately upon scanning the QR.
-If I get the reading on my phone, the carousel should arrive as soon as I press the LINE button.”
+After the previous fix, users provided flow instructions: “Appraise on the browser, press LINE, a QR code appears, scan with a smartphone.
+If already friends with LINE, the carousel should arrive upon scanning the QR.
+If appraised on a smartphone, the carousel should arrive when the LINE button is pressed.”

 Significant changes were made to index.html:

-– startLineLogin(): Saves pending result_id to localStorage → Initiates LINE Login OAuth.
+– `startLineLogin()`: Saves `pending_result_id` to localStorage → initiates LINE Login OAuth.

-– sendLineReading(): Calls the /api/fortune/send-line API.
+– `sendLineReading()`: Calls the `/api/fortune/send-line` API.

-– Detects ?auth_token= callback on page load → Automatically executes pending LINE sending.
+– Detects `?auth_token=` callback on page load → automatically executes pending LINE sending.

 – Displays “Sent to LINE” upon completion.

-4. Layer 3: Incorrect LINE Messaging token
+4. Layer 3: Incorrect LINE Messaging Token for Wrong Bot

 Received MySpirits’ Channel ID (2008463240) and secret from the user.